Packing Honey in Glass

 The chances of the seal deteriorating even at a microscopic level, means there is a risk for contamination of PVC particles and hopefully if you have read the above you will understand the PVC is the most highly toxic form of plastic.

-Health Concerns with Glass Jars and Plastisol Liners
+Health Concerns with Glass Jars and Plastisol (PVC) Liners

 Chemical Leaching from Plastisol Liners: Studies have found that foods in glass jars sealed with polyvinyl chloride (PVC) gaskets, a component of plastisol, contained di(2-ethylhexyl)phthalate (DEHP) at levels deemed unacceptable by health authorities.